imarco20/imarco20/README.md

 ### My name is Marco,

-I analyze data to understand the world around me.
-I speak for numbers and imbue them with meaning.
-I also enjoy having deep enlightening conversations with influential people on my podcast “Hayah Aktar”.
+I am a software engineer experience in developing RESTful web services driven by tests (TDD) in languages like Go, Java, and Python.

 I am a graduate of the **faculty of engineering, Aerospace Department**, at Cairo university.
 I started my career before graduating out of college, by working as **the youngest "*Thinking Into Results*" program faciliatior** in the world.
 Few years later, I founded my own startup "*Increase*", and hosted "*Hayah Aktar*" podcast, which is one the most listened to podcasts in the Arab world.

 In the beginning of 2020, shortly after Covid broke into Egypt, I started teaching myself software development.
 I studied *Algorithms & Data Structures*, and wrote code in *Python*.
 I solved hundreds of problems on *LeetCode*.
-I discovered my passion for working with and analyzing data, so I started learning **Data Science** and **Machine Learning**.
+And I started developing passion for solving real world problems using software and learning new things and technologies everyday.

-- 🌱 I’m currently learning **Machine Learning Model Interpretation**
+- 🌱 I’m currently reading **Test-Driven Development by Example**, a book by **Kent Beck**

 - 👨‍💻 All of my projects are available at [https://imarco20.github.io/](https://imarco20.github.io/)

-- 📝 I write articles on [https://imarco20.github.io/meaningful-data/](https://imarco20.github.io/meaningful-data/)
+- 📝 I write articles on [my Hashnode Blog](https://marcode20.hashnode.dev/)

-- 💬 Ask me about **NLP, Machine Learning**
+- 💬 Ask me about **Golang, and Test-Driven-Development**

 - 📫 How to reach me **marco@increaseeg.com**